sqanch/vfio/README.md

         interfaces:
           - enp5s0 # your network interface
 ```
-Apply the settings with `sudo netplan apply`.
+You can try out the settings with `sudo netplan try`or apply them directly with `sudo netplan apply`.

 # Disable AppArmor
 I had to disable AppArmor for librivt because it wasn't able to load the profile.
 Edit `/etc/libvirt/qemu.conf` and add `security_driver = "none"`.